janhq/jan/README.md

 > ⚠️ **Jan is currently in Development**: Expect breaking changes and bugs!

-Jan is a free, open-source alternative to OpenAI's platform that runs on a local folder of open-format files.
+Jan is an open-source ChatGPT alternative that runs 100% offline on your computer.

 **Jan runs on any hardware.** From PCs to multi-GPU clusters, Jan supports universal architectures: